MaksOuw/extensions-generic-0.8/README.md

-# MangaStream Extensions
+# MaksOuw Extensions
-[Click me](https://thenetsky.github.io/extensions-generic-0.8/) to go to the index page!
+[Click me](https://maksouw.github.io/extensions-generic-0.8/) to go to the index page!